After your mammogram you wait to hear the results from your doctor.

-Getting a negative test result, meaning you had a normal test, allows life to continue as it did before.
-Getting a positive test result signifies further testing, further waiting, and possibly life-altering events.
+Getting a negative test result, meaning your test was normal, allows life to continue as it did before.
+Getting a positive test result means further testing and more waiting.

 Recovery time for a needle biopsy is immediate, while a surgical biopsy could take a few hours.
-A doctor can perform a needle biopsy in their office, whereas the surgical type takes place in a hospital or an outpatient clinic.
+A doctor can perform a needle biopsy in their office, while a surgical biopsy takes place in a hospital or an outpatient clinic.

 Needle biopsies require significantly less procedure time, with most lasting approximately 30 minutes to an hour.
 Surgical biopsy could take up to two hours.

 When the time comes for your biopsy appointment it may help to reach out to your network of family and friends for emotional support.
 You may also find women who can share similar experiences.

 However, don’t be discouraged if coping mechanisms that work for others don’t work for you.
 Experiment with finding the methods of support that help you the most.